Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 Physical dependence occurs when the body adapts to a substance such that reducing or stopping use causes withdrawal symptoms.
 A person can be physically dependent on a medication a doctor prescribed without having a substance use disorder.
 Addiction (moderate-to-severe SUD) adds the component of compulsive use and continued use despite clear harm.
 Both conditions can coexist, but dependence alone does not equal addiction.³

-Genetics play a significant role: NIDA estimates they account for 40–60% of individual risk.⁵ Having a family history of addiction raises statistical vulnerability without making a substance use disorder inevitable.
+Genetics play a significant role.
+NIDA estimates they account for 40 to 60 percent of individual risk.⁵ Having a family history of addiction raises statistical vulnerability without making a substance use disorder inevitable.
 Environmental factors, developmental timing, and mental health all interact with that genetic risk, and protective factors can reduce it meaningfully.

 Yes.
 Millions of people in the United States are in sustained recovery from addiction.
-Recovery looks different from person to person — some reach it through inpatient treatment, others through outpatient therapy and medication, others through peer support.
-Relapse is common and does not mean treatment has failed; it is a recognized feature of a chronic condition, in the same way that a recurrence of symptoms in other chronic diseases is not considered a treatment failure.
-Long-term outcomes improve substantially with access to ongoing care.¹⁰
+SAMHSA reports that of the 67.8 million U.S. adults who say they have ever had a mental health or substance use issue, roughly 67 percent consider themselves to be in recovery or to have recovered.¹ Recovery looks different from person to person.
+Some reach it through inpatient treatment, others through outpatient therapy and medication, others through peer support.
+Relapse is common and does not mean treatment has failed; it is a recognized feature of a chronic condition.

 There is no fixed timeline.
 Some people develop a SUD after a relatively brief period of heavy use, particularly with substances that carry high addiction potential such as opioids or methamphetamine.
 Others use for years without meeting the clinical criteria for a disorder.
 Individual biology, genetics, mental health, and the substance itself all affect how quickly disordered patterns develop.
 Early, frequent, or heavy use accelerates risk across all substance categories.⁵